PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Python for MATLAB Programmers.md

 technologies, including MATLAB, Java, and SQL.
 He can be reached at his [website](https://apjanke.net/), [LinkedIn profile](https://www.linkedin.com/in/andrewjanke0/) or by email at
-<andrew@apjanke.net>.
+<andrew.janke@demextech.com> or <andrew@apjanke.net>.

 Michael and Andrew currently work at Demex Technologies, where Michael is Director, Commodity Analytics and Andrew is Director, Quantitative Systems.
-Among its products, Demex Technologies markets an online platform for researching and quoting complex commodity financial derivatives.
+Among its products, Demex Technologies provides to its clients an online platform for researching and quoting complex commodity and weather-based financial derivatives.
 Not surprisingly, the product is written in a mix of languages, including MATLAB and Python.

 ### The Demex Group